 Stage 0 rectal cancer is found only in the innermost lining of the rectum wall, called the mucosa.Back to top

 Stage I rectal cancer means that the tumor has spread beyond the inner lining but remains within the rectum wall and has not spread to the lymph nodes.
 Lymph nodes are small organs that are part of the immune system and act like filters.Back to top

-Stage II — The cancer extends through the thick outer muscle layer of the rectum but has not spread to the lymph nodes.Back to top
+Stage II rectal cancer extends through the thick outer muscle layer of the rectum but has not spread to the lymph nodes.Back to top

-Stage III — The cancer has spread outside the rectum to one or more lymph nodes.Back to top
+Stage III rectal cancer has spread outside the rectum to one or more lymph nodes.Back to top

 Stage IV rectal cancer has spread to other parts of the body, such as the liver or lungs.
 The cancer may be in the lymph nodes.